Pickup artist: Academic research

 An academic paper on the community, published in 2012 by Eric C. Hendriks in the journal Cultural Analysis, details the value system guiding successful pickup artists based on an international study including participant observation of boot camp and "lair" meetings in Germany.
-The article argues that the values of successful practitioners of the "Venusian arts" are informed by an intertwining of "hedonistic goals and diffused forms of innerworldly asceticism".
+The article argues that the values of successful practitioners of the "Venusian arts" are informed by an intertwining of "hedonistic goals and diffused forms of inner-worldly asceticism".
 According to Hendricks, the hedonistic goal of sexual satisfaction interacts in a complex fashion with a set of "disciplinarian and ascetic values", and the author stresses that these disciplinarian and ascetic values are central to the value system of performant practitioners, even though the marketing of gurus often promises an easy, effortless "quick fix".

 Andrew King's cultural history of the pickup artist in the journal Sexuality & Culture argues that, as a genre, the growth of PUA philosophy parallels the rise of feminism in academic and popular culture – and in some ways can be seen as a critique of its limitations, particularly the idea of gender egalitarianism.

 Consistent with this line of thinking, psychologist Petra Boynton has stated that there is "no evidence of effectiveness" for any claims by pickup artists.
 On the other hand, a 2012 academic review article in Evolutionary Psychology by Nathan Oesch and Igor Miklousic argues that many of the principles advocated by the community – including generating attraction, establishing rapport, and achieving mutual seduction – appear to have a degree of evidence-based support in social, physiological, and evolutionary psychology.

+Research from McGill University examined the reasons why men joined the pickup artist community as well as the impacts that involvement has on their mental health in Montreal, Canada.
+The study concluded that men join to "address a range of psychosocial deficits" while also equipping them with "a range of valued social and communication skills".
+Participants acknowledged that there was a dark side to the community.

+In popular culture

+Before pickup artistry was widely known, Robert Downey Jr. played the role of a pickup artist in the 1987 romantic comedy The Pick-up Artist, which included scenes of cold approach day game on the streets of New York City.

+In the movie Magnolia (1999), the fictional character Frank T.J.
+Mackey, portrayed by Tom Cruise, was loosely based on Ross Jeffries.

+Neil Patrick Harris portrayed a fictional pickup artist named Barney Stinson as one of the main cast members in American sitcom How I Met Your Mother between 2005 and 2014.

+In the sitcom It's Always Sunny in Philadelphia, Dennis Reynolds has the D.E.N.N.I.S.
+System for picking up women.
+The steps are: D - Demonstrate Value, E - Engage Physically, N - Nurture Dependence, N - Neglect Emotionally, I - Inspire Hope, and S - Separate Entirely.